smokephisticated/smokephisticated/pages/bongs/bongs.md

 * 8 inches of clear scientific glass for classic transparency.

-* Funnel shaped bowl with a pinch handle connected to a glass downstem secured by a rubber grommet to deliver air-tight rips.
+* Effective funnel shaped bowl with a convienient pinch handle.

+* Glass downstem secured by a rubber grommet to deliver air-tight rips.

 * An ice-catcher(holds ice cubes where the neck curves inwards to cool smoke as it passes) for ice-cool clouds.